 - Request that their health care information be amended

 - Receive, upon request, an accounting of all disclosures of their medical information, if they haven't specifically authorized the disclosures (or another exception does not apply)

 - Revoke authorization for the use/disclosure of identifiable health information, to the extent the researchers have not already relied on it.

 - Request alternative means or places of being contacted (e.g. home vs. work)

 - Request restrictions on uses or disclosures (but a covered entity or researcher is not required to agree).

 A covered entity is a healthcare provider, health plan, payer, clearing house or any other entity that processes health data electronically.
 Because of the kind of health information it processes, and the way it is processed, a covered entity must comply with HIPAA and the Privacy Rule.
-UMass Amherst as an institution is not a covered entity.
-It is, however, a hybrid entity because there is a covered entity within UMass Amherst, University Health Services (UHS).
-Most investigators at UMass Amherst (i.e. everyone who is not part of UHS) will need authorization from their subjects to allow a covered entity like UHS that stores their protected health information (PHS) to disclose the information to them.
-A covered entity must limit the amount of PHI disclosed to recipients to the "minimum necessary".
+UMass Amherst as an institution is not a covered entity but is considered a hybrid entity.
+This means that it performs both covered and noncovered functions as part of its business operation, for example the activities of University Health Services (UHS) would be considered covered.
+Most investigators at UMass Amherst will need authorization from their subjects to allow a covered entity like UHS or Baystate Health to disclose protected health information (PHI) to them.
+A covered entity must limit the amount of PHI disclosed to recipients to the "minimum necessary."

 The Privacy Rule (HIPAA) classifies organizations that generate, use, or need access to protected health information (PHI) into several different organizational formats.
 These include: